StanfordFlightRoom/stanfordflightroom.github.io/start_ros.md

 $ export ROS_MASTER_URI = http://relay.local:11311
 $ export ROS_HOSTNAME = $HOSTNAME.local
 ```
-* Hint: these commands may be added to your `~/.bashrc` file to run each time your start a new bash session.
+* Hint: add these commands to your `~/.bashrc` which will execute each time you start a new bash session

 ### How do I read data from Optitrack on my personal computer (or robot)?
 Refer to [Reading Data with ROS](/motion_capture_ros)